Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Experiments

 \subsection{Datasets}

-We use the Compositional Visual Genome (ComVG)~\citep{visualgenome} and RefCOCOg~\citep{refcocog} datasets to do image-text matching, which requires model's ability to understand fine-grained details, spatial relationships, and compositionality of image and text pairs, that are more challenging for traditional vison-language models.
+We use the Compositional Visual Genome (ComVG)~\citep{visualgenome} and RefCOCOg~\citep{refcocog} datasets to do image-text matching, which requires model's ability to understand fine-grained details, spatial relationships, and compositionality of image and text pairs.

 \textbf{Compositional Visual Genome (ComVG)~\citep{visualgenome}} is a reconstructed dataset of the Visual Genome~\citep{visualgenome} dataset, which contains 108,007 images annotated with 2.3 million relationships.
 These relationships are represented as subject-predicate-object triplets and include both action and spatial relationships.
-ComVG was created by selecting a subset of 542 images from Visual Genome that contain clear relationships, and generating mutated images by changing a single value in the subject, predicate, or object of each image.
-These mutated images were then used as negative examples, while the original images were used as positive examples, resulting in a total of 5400 data points.
+ComVG was created by selecting a subset of 542 images from Visual Genome that contain clear relationships, and generating mutated images by changing a single value in the subject, predicate, or object of each image, resulting in a total of 5400 data points.

-\textbf{RefCOCOg~\citep{refcocog}} is a reconstructed dataset of the MSCOCO~\citep{coco} dataset.
-The dataset was created in a non-interactive setting, using Amazon Mechanical Turk workers.
-The process consisted of two stages: first, workers were asked to write referring expressions for objects in the images, and then, another set of workers were asked to indicate the referred object in the image by clicking on it.
-The final dataset includes 85,474 referring expressions for 54,822 objects in 26,711 images, with a focus on images containing between 2 and 4 objects of the same category.
+\textbf{RefCOCOg~\citep{refcocog}} is a reconstructed dataset of the MS-COCO~\citep{coco} dataset, including 85,474 referring expressions for 54,822 objects in 26,711 images, with a focus on images containing between 2 and 4 objects of the same category.

 \textbf{VQAv2~\citep{goyal}} The VQAv2 dataset~\citep{goyal} is commonly converted to a classification task with 3,129 answer classes with frequency large than 9.
-In the context of a few-shot learning scenario, we ramdomly sample 3000 images from VQAv2 training set for training, while reserving 1,000 images from the validation set for the testing.
-We modify the candidate text to be the concatenation of question and answer pair for each question and perform matching with images.
+In our setting, we modify the candidate text to be the concatenation of question and answer pair for each question and perform matching with images.